outpaddling/Lang-speed/README.md

 seconds of run time for the fastest implementation, so that program overhead does not constitute a significant fraction of total run time.
-200,000 elements has proven to work well on an Intel i5, requiring a few seconds for the fastest languages and a several minutes for the slowest.
+200,000 elements has proven to work well on an Intel i5, requiring a few seconds for the fastest languages and several minutes or hours for the slowest.

 The operating system is irrelevant, as the program is purely computational.
 Run time should depend only on the compiler/interpreter and the hardware.

-The project was developed on FreeBSD, where installing the latest compilers and interpreters is very easy through the FreeBSD ports system.
+The project was developed on FreeBSD, where installing the latest compilers and interpreters is very easy to install via the FreeBSD ports system.
 Patches for other platforms are welcome.